 External data was added to the NRM in TS 28.622 in Rel-19.
 Its purpose is to enrich the performance metrics or trace metrics data.
 Some aspects are underspecified and need to be enhanced to enable fully interoperable solutions.
 An example is the specification of the request and report of external data which is missing in Rel-19.

-SA5 received an LS from RAN on AIML data collection in S5-245373/RP-242389.
-The LS provides an analysis of different data collection options for UE-side model training.
-Based on RAN decisions some specification work needs to be done in SA5 to support for UE data collection in 5G-Advanced in OAM.